khofstadter/enhancingaudiodescription.com/_posts/2026-01-28-case-internship.md

 ---
 layout: post-no-img-head
-title: "Working with Nina Hartstone"
+title: "Worlds of Sound"
-description: "We are excited to have had Case doing an internship with our advisory board member, Nina Hartstone.
-In this post Case sums up their experience of working in Nina's studio."
+description: "We were delighted to offer an internship with Nina Hartstone as part of the project.
+In this blog post, Case reflects on their experience."
 date: 2026-01-28
 image: '/images/2026-01-28-case-internship.webp'
 image-alt: 'Photo of mixer with knobs and buttons.'